Diseases and conditions

 Inherited liver diseases, such as hemochromatosis and Wilson’s disease, can disrupt normal liver function.

-Diagnosis is done by employing various diagnostic tools, including blood tests, imaging techniques (ultrasound, CT scan, MRI), and liver biopsy, to evaluate liver function and identify the underlying cause.
+Diagnosis involves using various diagnostic tools.
+These include blood tests and imaging techniques such as ultrasound, CT scan, and MRI.
+Liver biopsy is also used to evaluate liver function and identify the underlying cause.
 Read more about liver function tests.

 Prevention